King's Library: At the British Museum, 1827–1997

 The library was a major addition to the museum's book collection, adding 65,000 volumes to an existing 116,000; the museum estimated that only 21,000 of these were duplicates.
 Furthermore, many of the King's Library's strengths, such as geography, theology and Spanish and Italian literature, were areas which so far had been rather poorly represented among the museum's books.
 George IV retained 33 printed books from the library for himself.
 These were mostly incunabula, including a Mainz Psalter which is now in the Royal Library, Windsor, but also included a Shakespeare First Folio.
 George IV also kept back two manuscripts: one by Samuel Johnson, containing plans for projected books, and a copy of the Vedas in Sanskrit, made in Benares in 1776.

 During the 1840s approximately 13% of the books consulted in the museum were from the King's Library.
-This percentage declined at the museum's book collection grew in subsequent decades, but the King's Library remained well-used.
+This percentage declined as the museum's book collection grew in subsequent decades, but the King's Library remained well-used.
 From 1857, the gallery was used to display notable volumes from the whole of the museum's printed books collection.
 Towards the end of the First World War, an increased number of air raids led the museum to move the most valuable books out of London, many going to the National Library of Wales.
 This precaution was repeated just prior to the outbreak of the Second World War.
 In the early hours of 23 September 1940 a bomb hit the museum, leaving 261 works (368 volumes) in the King's Library totally destroyed and a further 17 works in 11 bound volumes severely damaged.
 The rest of the collection was moved to a safer part of the building, and finally evacuated from London to the Bodleian Library in Oxford in 1943.
 Repair work to the gallery was finally carried out in 1950–1951.